accesscode-2-1/unit-0/2015-03-12_imperative-thinking.md

     }*/
 }
 ```
+Hopefully we'll notice that we start counting at 0 rather than 1!

 ##### Rollback to a stable state
 Do you remember when your code last worked?
 Delete any new changes until your code works again.
 Then retry to implement the new block of code, testing each new line or block.